multigames4ever-cmd/Project-Logistics/README.md

 ### Step 2: Import the Database
 - Open **phpMyAdmin**.
-- Create a new database (use the name required by your project).
+- Create a new database.
-- Import the provided `.sql` file.
+- Import the provided `.sql` files.

-### Step 3: Open the Project
+### Step 3: Open main.py
 - Locate and open `main.py`.

 ### Step 4: Run the Program